pragmint/open-practices/capabilities/deployment-automation.md

 ### [Version Control](/capabilities/version-control.md) - Upstream

-Version Control is fundamental to Deployment Automation, as storing infrastructure and deployment pipeline changes in version control enables teams to track, review, and coordinate changes effectively.
-It ensures that infrastructure and deployment pipeline modifications result in consistent and reliable deployments.
+Version Control is fundamental to Deployment Automation, as storing deployment pipeline changes in version control enables teams to track, review, and coordinate changes effectively.
+It ensures that deployment pipeline modifications are applied consistently and reliably.

 ### [Flexible Infrastructure](/capabilities/flexible-infrastructure.md) - Upstream